 - The tax implications of gifting certain assets or money

 - Whether establishing a family investment company or trusts are suitable options for you

 - Business owner exemptions

 For a confidential discussion about wealth management and Inheritance tax planning, please contact our Tax Partner, Craig Coyle.
 Alternatively, learn more about Tax planning or Inheritance tax services from Consilium Chartered Accountants.

 Inheritance Tax planning

 Consilium Chartered Accountants can help you protect your estate by minimising tax liabilities and tax-efficient estate planning.

 Consilium’s team of tax experts and estate management advisers can take you through the planning required to minimise Inheritance Tax, Capital Gains Tax and other tax liabilities.

-To arrange a confidential discussion about estate management please contact our Tax Partner, Raymond Clarke.
+To arrange a confidential discussion about estate management please contact our Tax Partner, Craig Coyle.
 Meetings can be arranged in person or via video call.